United Way and Brinkman Partner To Create Collaborative Space for Nonprofits

 United Way to become main tenant of Old Town building

-United Way of Larimer County and Brinkman are partnering to create a new hub for nonprofit organizations at 525 Oak St. in Fort Collins.
+United Way of Larimer County and Brinkman are partnering to create a new collaborative space for nonprofit organizations at 525 Oak St. in Fort Collins.
 This collaboration will provide United Way with an operating structure and the space necessary to create a true community asset.
 Brinkman purchased the property in the summer of 2018.
 They are subsidizing tenant improvements and providing below-market-cost of occupancy for United Way.

 “Our current building was constructed decades ago as social services facility because of the efforts of community volunteers and nonprofit organizations, the City and other public-private partnerships,” said Tracy Oldemeyer, United Way of Larimer County Board Chair.
 “The collaborative efforts continue, and we are excited we will continue serving as a community hub for nonprofit excellence through collaboration with Brinkman Colorado.”

 In mid-2019, United Way will move from its current building at 424 Pine St. as part of a mission-based move, allowing Teaching Tree Early Childhood Learning Center to expand in place and double its current capacity and serve 100 additional children beginning in August 2019.
 United Way of Larimer County tackles issues that matter most to our community and uses a collaborative approach to accomplish more together.
 We provide opportunities for businesses, individuals and organizations to be involved in strengthening Larimer County through our focus areas of Youth & Education, Financial Stability, Community Engagement, and Nonprofit Excellence.